askingque/Trading-Project-Fall-2024/Documentation/Data_Pull_Documentation.md

     OUTPUT -> CSV File containing company finances.

     NOTES: I might want to add a way to keep track of when I make calls to pull the company finances.

+pull_Economics.py:

+    pull_economics():
+        Retrieves Federal Reserve Data

+    write_economics():
+        Calls pull_economics() and then writes it all to a CSV.

+    INPUT -> None
+    OUTPUT -> CSV File containing Federal Reserve Data

+    NOTES: Might want to extend it to international economics.